flipflopsen/Revsni/Readme.md

 # Revsni

-**Disclaimer:** This project is for purely educational purposes!!
+**Disclaimer:** This project is for purely educational purposes!
 This repository stays private for several safety related reasons.

 ---
 ## Introduction